All to play for in Russian-Chinese backyard

 The most obvious area where Beijing in Central Asia is investing in projects that could shut Russia out of the picture is in trade transit.
 With European traders now often loathe to use East-West/West-East cargo transportation channels that cross Russia, China has become a big supporter of expanding capacities on the Middle Corridor – officially the Trans-Caspian International Transport Route, or TITR – connecting China to Europe via Kazakhstan, the Caspian Sea, Azerbaijan, Georgia and Black Sea routes or Europe-via-Turkey.
 And everyone wants a piece of the pie.
 The other four ‘stans’ – namely Kyrgyzstan, Uzbekistan, Tajikistan and Turkmenistan (with its Caspian Sea ports) – and even Iran are exploring how they can tap into TITR, while the European Union and US have committed funds to help make a big Middle Corridor expansion happen.

-Last week, the UK became the latest country to join the party, when British Foreign Minister James Cleverly visited Astana and told Kazakh President Kassym-Jomart Tokayev that the UK would look at ways to support the development of alternative trade routes such as the Middle Corridor.
+Last week, the UK became the latest country to join the party, when British Foreign Minister James Cleverly visited Astana and told Kazakh President Kassym-Jomart Tokayev that London would look at ways to support the development of alternative trade routes such as the Middle Corridor.

-In a pointer to another reason why none of the major powers want to see the day where Russia entirely dominates Kazakhstan – the prospect of further developing its great mineral wealth, including unraium – Cleverly and Kazakh diplomats said they had signed a memorandum on critical minerals such as rare earth metals, though provided no details about it.
+In a pointer to another reason why none of the major powers want to see the day where Russia entirely dominates Kazakhstan – the prospect of further developing its great mineral wealth, including uranium – Cleverly and Kazakh diplomats said they had signed a memorandum on critical minerals such as rare earth metals, though provided no details about it.

 Across Central Asia, Kazakhstan and Uzbekistan in particular have offered no backing for Putin’s war in Ukraine.
-In fact they have exploited the situation to work on their multi-vector foreign policies and, while they go out of their way not to say anything that would spark open fury in the Kremlin, it’s quite clear they want to avoid trade, investment and political orientations that are locked into Russian strategy and policy.
-While they also fear a future in which they have exchanged one autocratic big power for another, China, rather than Russia, is rather more likely to come up with the continued investment funding needed for development. bne IntelliNews has been writing for several months now on how realistically Russia’s two centuries of Central Asia dominance are over and should a post-Ukraine-war Moscow, already no longer a regional hegemon, fail to have the staying power to play a continued big role in its “backyard”, Beijing would likely not hesitate too long before stepping in.
+In fact they have exploited the situation to work on their multi-vector foreign policies and, while they go out of their way not to say anything that would spark open fury in the Kremlin, it’s quite clear that they want to avoid trade, investment and political orientations that are locked into Russian strategy and policy.
+While they also fear a future in which they have exchanged one autocratic big power for another, China, rather than Russia, is rather more likely to come up with the continued investment funding needed for development.

+bne IntelliNews has been writing for several months now on how realistically Russia’s two centuries of Central Asia dominance are over and should a post-Ukraine-war Moscow, already no longer a regional hegemon, fail to have the staying power to play a continued big role in the “backyard” to its south, Beijing would likely not hesitate too long before stepping in.

-One big reason why China would be wary of a declining Russia not having the resources to exert much effective influence in Central is Afghanistan.
+One big reason why China would be wary of a declining Russia not having the resources to exert much effective influence in Central Asia is Afghanistan.
 While China has increasingly become the ascendant economic power in Central Asia, the understanding between Beijing and Moscow says that the latter should remain the political and military power in the region.
-With the US gone, Taliban-ruled Afghanistan often appears vulnerable to growing chaos, with various anti-Taliban terrorist and militant groups ever more active in the country.
-Russia, which strives to guard the porous Central Asia/Afghanistan borders with military assets positioned at bases in Tajikistan and Kyrgyzstan, as well as China, which has a short border with Afghanistan, remains nervous of Afghanistan becoming an entirely failed state from where terrorists could spread north and east.
+With the US gone, Taliban-ruled Afghanistan often appears vulnerable to chaos that could spin out of any real control, with various anti-Taliban terrorist and militant groups ever more active in the country.
+Russia, which strives to guard the porous Central Asia/Afghanistan borders with military assets positioned at bases in Tajikistan and Kyrgyzstan, and China, which has a short border with Afghanistan, remain nervous of Afghanistan becoming an entirely failed state from where terrorists could spread north and east.
 The US, perhaps, would not be too disappointed to see Moscow and Beijing given this distraction.

 MONGOLIA